cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 6.6.8 =
+One week ago Google introduced a new updated Google category taxonomy.
+Compared with the previous taxonomy a few hundred categories have been added.
+Our plugin now supports those new categories.

 = 6.6.7 =
 In preparation of the conversion feature now outputting conversion data in logs